Begin Main Content Area

 Having state and local governments lead by example on climate action is a key component of mitigating climate change in Pennsylvania and one of the strategies recommended in the Pennsylvania Climate Action Plan.

-The DEP Local Climate Action Program provides free technical and personnel assistance to local governments that want to reduce greenhouse gas emissions and address climate change.
-In its first three years, LCAP has trained 53 cities, townships, boroughs, counties, and regional organizations, representing approximately 380 municipalities across the commonwealth.
+The Local Climate Action Program provides free technical and personnel assistance to local governments that want to reduce greenhouse gas emissions and address climate change.
+In its first four years, LCAP has trained 64 cities townships, boroughs, counties, and regional organizations, representing approximately 440 municipalities across the commonwealth.

 How LCAP Works

-Local governments are matched with college students across the state.
-Teams are trained by a DEP contractor, ICLEI USA, to develop greenhouse inventories and climate action plans for their communities.
-Training begins in September and concludes in May and includes live webinars and one-on-one technical assistance from ICLEI.
-In the fall, teams focus on developing local greenhouse gas inventories, using ICLEI’s ClearPath inventory tool.
+Local governments are recruited by Penn State professors or DEP energy programs office staff and matched with college students enrolled in the LCAP classes at Penn State University.
+ICLEI USA is contracted by DEP to provide memberships to their platform for the participating local governments and technical assistance to the local government representatives and students developing greenhouse inventories and climate action plans for their communities.
+Training begins in August and concludes in May.
+In the fall, teams focus on developing local greenhouse gas inventories, using ICLEI's ClearPath inventory tool.
 In the spring, teams focus on developing a local climate action plan.
 This includes engaging the community in the planning process, via in-person workshops, virtual meetings, and/or online surveys.

 Subscription option: Flexible timing

-Recognizing that local governments engage in climate action under varying time frames and not all can participate in a September-May training cohort, DEP offers flexible access to ICLEI's technical staff and ClearPath inventory tool via a special subscription, so that communities can develop greenhouse gas inventories and climate action plans at their own pace.
-Note: Communities with a population of 500,000 or more and communities that have had an active ICLEI membership since June 1, 2017, are ineligible for the subscription option.
+Recognizing that local governments engage in climate action under varying time frames and not all can participate in a September-May training cohort, DEP has offered flexible access to ICLEI’s technical staff and ClearPath inventory tool.
+This has allowed communities to develop greenhouse gas inventories and climate action plans at their own pace and it is an option that will be made available as cohort space allows going forward (there is a cap on the number of ICLEI memberships available to each cohort).

 Participant Resources